Home

 How Much Does a Control Arm Replacement Cost?

-Here’s what you can expect to fork over for a control arm replacement:
+Here’s what you can expect to shell out for a control arm replacement:

 A. Range

-You’ll likely spend around $670 to $760 to replace a bad control arm.
-This range includes:
+You’ll likely spend around $360 to $750 to replace a bad control arm.

 B. Factors Affecting Cost

-Ignoring a damaged control arm makes emergency steering less reliable, especially at high speeds and rough roads.
-A bad control arm also increases the risk of costly repairs, like replacing tires due to uneven wear.
+Ignoring a faulty control arm makes emergency steering less reliable, especially at high speeds and on rough roads.
+It also increases the risk of costly repairs, like replacing tires due to uneven wear.

-Swapping out a worn control arm helps maintain control, prevents bigger issues with your suspension, and keeps you and others on the road safer.
+Swapping out a worn control arm helps maintain control, preventing more serious suspension issues and keeping you, as well as other drivers, safe on the road.

-Here are six symptoms that point to a bad control arm:
+Here are seven symptoms that point to a bad control arm:

 1. Steering wheel vibration while driving: A worn control arm can cause your steering wheel to shake, especially at higher speeds or when braking.